 A staple of the East side, Good Coffee finally opens a branch in SW, in the swanky lobby of the Woodlark Hotel.
 I always wondered why more hotel lobby's didn't have cafes.
 It seems like a great built-in audience of hotel guests.

-Heart in downtown
+Heart in downtown (old location - now NEVER)